quinn-dougherty/goalrefinement-talk/talk.md

 Feel free to make up a fictional human and roleplay as them, but bonus points will be awarded to people who roleplay as themselves.
 The important thing is that _you should practice answering these questions_ even if next week you would not endorse any of your answers at all.

 ## Optional:
-- Difference between a goal and a lever
 - Theory of change / working forwards vs. working backwards
-- Discussion of "hero license"
+- More discussion of "hero license"

 # Prelude: I give you permission